 Today's panel noted that the last reviewing panel found that Mr Round had not demonstrated an understanding of how his actions put patients at a risk of harm, nor an understanding of why what he did was wrong and how this impacted negatively on the reputation of the nursing profession.
-Further, the last reviewing panel determined that Mr Round had not demonstrated how he would handle the situation differently in the future.
-At this hearing, today's panel took into consideration that Mr Round last provided a reflective statement on 5 October 2021, before the third substantive review order hearing, in which he demonstrated some limited insight.
-However, the panel bore in mind that the reflective statement did not address insight in respect of his failings and the impact on patient health and welfare, and the wider impact on public confidence in the nursing profession.
-The panel noted that at this hearing it had no further information regarding Mr Round's insight of the areas of concern and it concluded that he has not acknowledged the misconduct in his practice which was found at the substantive hearing.
+It also noted that the last reviewing panel received no new information which addresses the concerns in Mr Round's insight nor any evidence of his strengthened practice

+Similarly, today's panel noted that at this hearing it had no further information regarding Mr Round's insight of the areas of concern and it concluded that he has not acknowledged the misconduct in his practice which was found at the substantive hearing.

-In its consideration of whether Mr Round has taken steps to strengthen his practice, the panel considered that it had no new information regarding any training he has completed or efforts made to keep up to date related to the charges found proved or any fundamental nursing skills.
-The panel noted that it has been six years since he last practised as a nurse.
+In its consideration of whether Mr Round has taken steps to strengthen his practice, today's panel considered that it had no new information regarding any training he has completed, or efforts made to keep up to date related to the charges found proved or any fundamental nursing skills.
+It noted that it has been six years since Mr Round last practised as a nurse and that he has stated that he is now retired.

+The last reviewing panel determined that Mr Round was liable to repeat matters of the kind found proved.
 Today's panel has received no new information which addresses the concerns in Mr Round's insight nor any evidence of his strengthened practice.
 In light of this, this panel determined that Mr Round remains liable to repeat matters of the kind found proved.
 The panel therefore decided that a finding of continuing impairment is necessary on the grounds of public protection.

 The panel has borne in mind that its primary function is to protect patients and the wider public interest which includes maintaining confidence in the nursing profession and upholding proper standards of conduct and performance.
-The panel was of the view that an informed member of the public would be concerned to learn about Mr Round's lack of meaningful engagement with the NMC, his lack of strengthened nursing practice by way of addressing the concerns through training, his failure to acknowledge his mistakes, or present an understanding of why his failings were an example of poor practice.
-The panel was of the view that these all presented reasons which would undermine the confidence in the nursing profession.
 The panel determined that, in this case, a finding of continuing impairment on public interest grounds is also required.